nachazo/scryfalldler/README.md

   * `php scryfalldler -set tc17 -r C17`
 * This will read each line of "My deck file.text" and search in Scryfall for cards, then save that in the script format, in a zip "MYDECKRESULT.zip".
 Useful for common deck files, for example:
   * `php scryfalldler -file "My deck file.txt" -r MYDECKRESULT`
+* This will download "Future Sight" set from Gatherer and generate correctly with "FTS.zip" name:
+  * `php scryfalldler -g "Future Sight" -r FTS`
+* This will download "Exodus" set from Gatherer:
+  * `php scryfalldler -g exodus`
+* This will download card images from official Wizards product set images, this case for Dominaria.
+Missing images would be taken from Gatherer:
+  * `php scryfalldler -u https://magic.wizards.com/en/products/dominaria/cards -r DOM`
+* This will download token images from official Wizards product images, this case for Dominaria.
+As it have not names, could be unnamed (you may rename):
+  * `php scryfalldler -u https://magic.wizards.com/en/articles/archive/card-preview/tokens-dominaria-2018-04-12 -r TOK`

 ## Changelog

+* **1.4** (27/04/18):
+  * Added "-g" option for download from Wizards Gatherer without taking any info from Scryfall.
+Doing it searching by set name.
+  * Added "-u" option for download from Wizards official set site card page.
+Empty cards comes from Gatherer.
+Also tokens, but "unnamed".
+Not works as good as Scryfall, needs some post-renaming, but usefull in early launched sets.
 * **1.3.3** (02/04/18):
   * Configured error reporting for avoid showing in output high number of warnings and so on.
 Now only important errors will be shown.
 * **1.3.2** (13/03/18):